 - a.
 Choose some colourful pages from a magazine.
 Cut or tear the pictures into strips. - b.
 Place the strips around the edge of the plate to make a border.

-- c.
-Use glue to stick the strips in place on the back of the plate. - d.
-Cut out a circle of paper and stick it over the strips on the back of the plate to make it neat.
+c.
+Use glue to stick the strips in place on the back of the plate.

-The idea for the border on this plate was inspired by these pictures.
-They show different types of seaweed that grow under water.
+different types of seaweed that grow under water.